gocolly/site/content/articles/how_to_scrape_instagram.md

 ### Create and visit next page URLs

-The format of the next page URL is constant, so a format string can be declared which accepts the changing `id` and `after` parameters.
+The format of the next page URL is fixed, so a format string can be declared which accepts the changing `id` and `after` parameters.

 ```go
 const nextPageURLTemplate string = `https://www.instagram.com/graphql/query/?query_id=17888483320059182&variables={"id":"%s","first":12,"after":"%s"}`